14 Health & Safety Compliance must-haves for South Africa

 Health and safety compliance are not optional, it is compulsory by law.
 It is for this reason that the Department of Labour enforces it through numerous Acts such as the Occupational Health and Safety Act.

-Benefits of Health and Safety Compliance
+Benefits of OHS Compliance

 There are numerous benefits from ensuring health and safety compliance, including: